-• Politically, Croatia is a two-chamber parliamentary democracy with a directly elected – though nowadays largely ceremonial – president as head of state.
+• Politically, Croatia is a single-chamber parliamentary democracy with a directly elected – though nowadays largely ceremonial – president as head of state.

 • The average Croat consumes over 5kg of coffee a year (almost twice as much as the average Brit), and spends an estimated 183 hours a year drinking it.